asheswook/valdex/README.md

 ## Features

-- Runtime type validation for unknown data
+- **Zero dependencies**: No external dependencies
-- Automatic TypeScript type inference from schema
+- **Type inference**: Automatic TypeScript type narrowing after validation
-- Support for nested objects and arrays
+- **Inline validation**: Validate where you use, not where you define
-- Optional and nullable field modifiers
+- **Nested structures**: Full support for nested objects and arrays
-- Zero dependencies
+- **Optional/Nullable**: Flexible handling of optional and nullable fields

 ## Usage